Lung cancer symptoms

 The main symptoms of lung cancer are:

-- a persistent new cough (lasting more than three weeks) or a change in a cough you’ve had for a long time
+- a persistent new cough (lasting more than 3 weeks) or a change in a cough you’ve had for a long time

 - pain in the chest or shoulder

 - coughing or spitting up blood.

-A person diagnosed with lung cancer may also have symptoms such as fatigue, weight loss, hoarse voice, wheezing, difficulty swallowing, abdominal (tummy) pain, joint pain, neck or face swelling, and enlarged fingertips (finger clubbing).
+Lung cancer may also cause general symptoms such as wheezing, fatigue, weight loss, hoarse voice, difficulty swallowing, abdominal (tummy) pain, joint pain, neck or face swelling, and enlarged fingertips (finger clubbing).

 Having any one of these symptoms does not necessarily mean that you have lung cancer; they may be caused by other conditions or from the side effects of smoking.
 Sometimes, there are no symptoms and the cancer is found during routine tests for other conditions.
 If you have symptoms, see your doctor without delay.

-For an overview of what to expect during all stages of your cancer care, visit Cancer Pathways – Lung Cancer.
+For an overview of what to expect at every stage of your cancer care, visit Cancer Pathways – Lung Cancer.
 This is a short guide to what is recommended, from diagnosis to treatment and beyond.

 View the Cancer Council NSW editorial policy.